Butler–Tarkington, Indianapolis: Education

 The neighborhood's name comes from Butler University and the famous writer Booth Tarkington.
 The university is located in the western portion of the neighborhood.
 Tarkington lived in the neighborhood on his North Meridian Street estate for 23 years until his death in 1946.
 Butler University moved from Irvington on the city's then-far east side to the Butler–Tarkington neighborhood in 1928 when it acquired what had been the community's 300 acre Fairview Park.

-The first school to come to the neighborhood was IPS James Whitcomb Riley School 43, which opened in the village of Mapleton in 1883.
+The first non-college level school to open in the neighborhood was Indianapolis Public Schools James Whitcomb Riley School 43, which opened in the village of Mapleton in 1883.
 The school moved into its present building at 150 West 40th Street in 1909.
-IPS Dewitt S. Morgan School 86 was built in 1928 at 49th Street and Boulevard Place and currently houses the International School of Indiana.
+IPS Dewitt S. Morgan School 86 was built in 1928 at 49th Street and Boulevard Place and housed the International School of Indiana from 1997 to 2022.
 In 1939, St. Thomas Aquinas parish opened its school (which serves kindergarten through eighth grade) at 4600 North Illinois Street.
 The Christian Theological Seminary was formed as an independent educational institution from Butler University in 1958 and opened its own campus next to the university in 1966.

 The Butler University Police Department is the primary responder to 911 calls in the Butler–Tarkington neighborhood.